 Health and Wellness Residency Offered in January Term

-By Andy Binder, community outreach and events coordinator, Academic Affairs; Josh Boardman, graduate intern, Academic Affairs
+By Andy Binder, community outreach and events coordinator, Academic Affairs

-The Health and Wellness Initiative is sponsoring four residencies this 2014 January term.
-Registration is now open for the health and wellness residency which focuses on resiliency.
-These courses have been created to fit into many areas of study, and also to help students in their personal and professional lives.
-The topics include grief and loss, nutrition, resiliency and stress and coping.
-The following course descriptions were obtained from the health and wellness residency webpage and can be used by students to speak with their mentors about how these opportunities can fit into their degree plans.
+Did you know that the Health and Wellness Initiative is sponsoring a residency with six studies to choose from for the 2015 Spring 1 term?
+Registration is now open for the Health and Wellness Residency which focuses on the theme of Resiliency: the key to achieving life goals.
+These courses have been created to fit into many areas of study, and also to help you in your personal and professional life.
+The topics include Grief and Loss, Nutrition, Growing Sustainable Lives, Healthy Communities = Healthy Lives, Nutrition in Health and Wellness, Resiliency and Work-life Interactions: Navigating Multiple Responsibilities.
+The following are course descriptions obtained from the Health and Wellness Residency webpage for you to review and speak with your mentor about how these opportunities fit into your degree plan.

 Grief and Loss: